Right-angled Artin subgroups of Artin groups: Coxeter groups and Artin groups

 Conjecturally, the modified Deligne complex is contractible for all Artin groups.
 It follows from Deligne's work on spherical Artin groups that this would imply the well-known $K(\pi,1)$-conjecture.
 Motivated by this, Charney and Davis in \cite{cd1} put two natural piecewise Euclidean metrics on $D(A)$.
 Note that $D(A)$ has a natural cube complex structure, since the cone on the barycentric subdivision of a simplex is combinatorially isomorphic to a cube.
 The first metric simply makes each cube isometric to a standard Euclidean cube $[0,1]^n$.
 It turns out that this metric is CAT(0) if and only if the nerve $L$ is a flag complex (the induced metric on the link of the vertex $\emptyset$ is isometric to $L$ with the all-right spherical metric, so flagness is an obvious necessary condition).

-The second metric uses a different cubical metric called the \emph{Moussong metric}, as it is related to the Moussong metric on the Davis complex, which is CAT(0).
+The second metric on $D(A)$ is called the \emph{Moussong metric}, as it is related to the Moussong metric on the Davis complex, which is always CAT(0).
 Charney and Davis showed that the Moussong metric on $D(A)$ is CAT(0) for $2$-dimensional Artin groups.
 It is still open whether $D(A)$ equipped with the Moussong metric is CAT(0) for all Artin groups.

 We now describe this metric for Artin groups corresponding to dihedral groups, which is the only important case for this paper.
 It is slightly more convenient for us to keep the original cellulation of $D(A)$ as a simplicial complex.
 See \cite{charney} or \cite{cd1} for details in the general case.
 The dihedral group $D_{2m}$ acts by linear reflections on $\mathbb R^2$ in the standard way, with strict fundamental domain a simplicial cone.
 Let $x$ be the unique point in this cone whose distance from the two walls of the cone is $1$.
 The convex hull of the orbit of $x$ under $D_{2m}$ is a $2m$-gon with edge lengths $2$.
 We subdivide the $2m$-gon by coning off the orbit of $x$.
 The intersection of this convex hull with the simplicial cone is combinatorially isomorphic to $K$, and we give $K$ the inherited Euclidean metric.
 This defines a piecewise Euclidean metric on $D(A)$, which in this case is CAT(0).
 This naturally gives a piecewise spherical metric on $B(A)$, where every edge has length $\pi/2m$.
 This turns out to be a CAT(1) metric, which in this case is equivalent to there being no closed geodesics with length $< 2\pi$.
 In the $2$-dimensional case, this follows from \cite[Lem 6]{as}.